Table of Contents

 However, suppose you’re trying to convince VC investors or a bank that your SaaS business has a solid upward trajectory.
 Then, it might be time to invest in switching from spreadsheets to an automated modeling and reporting tool like Forecast+.

-After the initial setup is complete, you’ll be able to automate some of the running and reporting of your business.
+After the initial setup is complete, you can automate some of your business’s running and reporting.

 The Bottom Line